 A TXT Record is a resource record in the Domain Name System (DNS) that is used to hold readable text information about a particular hostname/zone provided to sources outside your domain.

-You can put any text you want within a TXT Record but commonly it is used to verify domain ownership or in setting up a Sender Policy Framework.
+You can put any text you want within a TXT Record but commonly, it is used to verify domain ownership or to set up a Sender Policy Framework.

 ||This is the host for your domain.
-This is automatically added using the DNS services at Aust Domains unless you specify a subdomain.
+This is automatically added in DNS services at Aust Domains, unless you specify a subdomain.

 ||Standard DNS Time to Live field.
-This indicates how long the TXT record will be cached on a DNS server.
-This is automatically added using the DNS services at Aust Domains.
+This indicates how long the TXT Record will be cached on a DNS server.
+This is automatically added in DNS services at Aust Domains.

 ||Standard DNS Class field.
-This is always IN, and is added automatically using the DNS services at Aust Domains.
+This is always IN, and is automatically added in DNS services at Aust Domains.

 ||Free form text of any type.
-The maximum length is 255 characters, and it may contain any printable ASCII symbols.
+The maximum length is 255 characters and may contain any printable ASCII symbols.